1. Qualitative and Dynamic Verbs

 This aspect has no negative form in itself.
 However, when used with negative predicate particles (usually ma), it means “to stop doing something” or “won’t do something anymore”.

-Mìnde ne co kai.
+Mìnde ne i kai co.
 “These noodles are tasty.”

-Mìnde ne man co kai.
+Mìnde ne man kai co.
 “These noodles are not tasty.”

 Incompletive aspect | mè